 This roundtable, led by Marie Sachet, is part of Arterial Network's African Women Cultural Leadership (AWCL) programme to explore challenges, strategies and solutions to capacitate and empower women for leadership roles in the African creative sector.
 Marie Sachet is Project Manager at Arterial Network for Capacity Building and Market Access.
-Formerly, she was Theatre Production Manager at ShakeXperience and Arts Coordinator at the South African Education Project.
-She holds a Masters from SciencesPo and has a dancing background.
+Participants include Lliane Loots, Jade Bowers, Ernestine White and other special guests.
+The roundtable will interrogate the nature of cultural leadership, the reasons why women still struggle to access leadership positions in the sector, and how women can connect and support each other across the continent.